 Where boats are kept laid up on land when not in use, there is a lower level of galvanic corrosion protection due to oxidation on the sacrificial anodes.
-Before launching the boat the sacrificial anodes on the drive and shield must be cleaned with emery paper to remove any oxidation.
+Before launching the boat the sacrificial anodes on the drive

 If you expect the boat to be unused for two months or more, it must be laid up, please refer to Short Term Storage.